BlockstreamResearch/bip-frost-dkg/README.md

 This subsection is an export of the API documentation generated from the docstrings in the reference implementation (see [`python/chilldkg_ref/chilldkg.py`](python/chilldkg_ref/chilldkg.py).)

+In addition to the exceptions documented for each function below, all public API functions may raise Python built-in exceptions such as `TypeError` or `ValueError` when called with arguments of unexpected structure (e.g., wrong type or wrong length).
+These structural errors are not documented per function.

 <!--pydoc.md-->
 #### hostpubkey\_gen